-What about a founder that is just getting started and does not have a huge network?
+GrowthGenius: What about an early stage founder that is just getting started and does not have a huge network?

 Create value for prospects with your content, case studies and webinars.
 With prospecting you want to be able to tell a story and with the content that you read or produce, you're going to be able to tell that story.